Precipitation: Convection

 Convective rain, or showery precipitation, occurs from convective clouds, e.g. cumulonimbus or cumulus congestus.
 It falls as showers with rapidly changing intensity.
 Convective precipitation falls over a certain area for a relatively short time, as convective clouds have limited horizontal extent.
 Most precipitation in the tropics appears to be convective; however, it has been suggested that stratiform precipitation also occurs.
 Graupel and hail indicate convection.
 In mid-latitudes, convective precipitation is intermittent and often associated with baroclinic boundaries such as cold fronts, squall lines, and warm fronts.
-Convective precipitation mostly consist of mesoscale convective systems and they produce torrential rainfalls with thunderstorms, wind damages, and other forms of severe weather events.

 Orographic effects

 Orographic precipitation occurs on the windward (upwind) side of mountains and is caused by the rising air motion of a large-scale flow of moist air across the mountain ridge, resulting in adiabatic cooling and condensation.
 In mountainous parts of the world subjected to relatively consistent winds (for example, the trade winds), a more moist climate usually prevails on the windward side of a mountain than on the leeward or downwind side.
 Moisture is removed by orographic lift, leaving drier air (see katabatic wind) on the descending and generally warming, leeward side where a rain shadow is observed.

 In Hawaii, Mount Waiʻaleʻale, on the island of Kauai, is notable for its extreme rainfall, as it has the second-highest average annual rainfall on Earth, with 460 in.
 Storm systems affect the state with heavy rains between October and March.
 Local climates vary considerably on each island due to their topography, divisible into windward (Koʻolau) and leeward (Kona) regions based upon location relative to the higher mountains.
 Windward sides face the east to northeast trade winds and receive much more rainfall; leeward sides are drier and sunnier, with less rain and less cloud cover.

 In South America, the Andes mountain range blocks Pacific moisture that arrives in that continent, resulting in a desertlike climate just downwind across western Argentina.
 The Sierra Nevada range creates the same effect in North America forming the Great Basin and Mojave Deserts.
-Similarly, in Asia, the Himalaya mountains create an obstacle to monsoons which leads to extremely high precipitation on the southern side and lower precipitation levels on the northern side.